dirigeants/klasa/guides/Step By Step Guide/CreatingTheBot.md

 We will dive into these deeper in this guide.
 Let's take it step by step.

-Let's start customizing our bot with a few options like a unique prefix so we don't have to keep @ the bot.
+Let's start customizing our bot with a few options like a unique prefix so we don't have to keep mentioning the bot.